gyuholim/hello-world/README.md

 # hello-world
-My delayed exdercise for learning the usage of github
+My delayed exdercises for learning the usage of github.
+Spelling has benn checked for this file.